- Review Facility and Pool Rules for: BBMAC FACILITY RULES and/or COMMUNITY CENTER RULES

-- Students should arrive 10 minutes prior to their scheduled lesson start time and ready to swim in their swimsuits and their own goggles (optional).
+- Students should arrive 5-10 minutes prior to their scheduled lesson start time so you can make your way to the check in area with your children ready to go in their swimsuits with their own goggles (optional).
+NO DECK CHANGING IS PERMITTED.
 All children age 3 and under as well as any student that is not COMPLETELY potty trained are required to wear two non-disposable diapers for their lesson.

-- Guardians should obey signage and maintain at least 6 ft from other patrons, students and instructors.
+- Guardians should obey signage and maintain a mutual respect for other patrons, students and instructors.

 For All Employees: